ksbrwsk/webflux-localstack/README.md

 ## webflux-localstack

-### Example using Spring webflux on localstack s3 service.
+### Example using Spring webflux on localstack s3 service and localstack testcontainer.

 ### Prerequisites: